Bevia/CppChallenges/Hashing-and-Grouping/README.md

 Count Groups with Maximum Size:
 Iterate through the hash map to count groups that match maxSize.
 This solution is efficient and adheres to the problem's constraints.

+## Intuition
+The problem requires grouping numbers from 1 to n based on their digit sums.
+The intuition is that numbers with the same digit sum can be grouped together.
+By iterating through the numbers, calculating their digit sums, and maintaining a record of group sizes, you can find the largest group size and count how many groups achieve it.

+## Approach
+Group Numbers by Digit Sum:
+For each number from 1 to n, calculate the sum of its digits.
+Use a hash map (or dictionary) to store the count of numbers that share the same digit sum.
+Track Maximum Group Size:
+While populating the hash map, keep updating a variable to store the size of the largest group.
+Count Groups with Maximum Size:
+Iterate through the hash map to count how many groups have the maximum size.

+## Complexity
+### Time Complexity:

+The digit sum calculation for each number takes $$O(\log(\text{n}))$$ time (since the number of digits in n is proportional to $$\log(\text{n})$$).
+Iterating through all n numbers takes $$O(n)$$.
+Thus, the overall time complexity is $$O(n \cdot \log(\text{n}))$$.

+### Space Complexity:

+The hash map may store up to n entries in the worst case, giving a space complexity of $$O(n)$$.